-Hidden Valley Ski Resort is located at 17409 Hidden Valley Drive in Wildwood in St. Louis County.
-From St. Louis City, take I-44 West to the Eureka exit (#264).
-Then, exit onto Highway 109 and go north about two miles to Alt Road.
-Turn left on Alt Road and follow the signs to Hidden Valley Drive and the resort.
+Hidden Valley Ski Resort is located at 17409 Hidden Valley Drive in Wildwood, St. Louis County.
+From the city, take I-44 West to the Eureka exit (no. 264), then exit onto Highway 109 and go north about two miles to Alt Road.
+Turn left on Alt Road and follow the signs to Hidden Valley Drive, where you'll find the resort.

 Lift Tickets and Rental Fees